Gallagher (comedian): Scientific study

 In the 1980s, researchers at Loma Linda University used Gallagher's comedy to study laughter's effect on the body.
-Taking blood samples from ten medical students while they watched Gallagher in action, the researchers observed the subjects' white blood cells increasing.
+Taking blood samples from ten medical school students while they watched Gallagher in action, the researchers observed the subjects' white blood cells increasing.
 The scientists said that laughing appeared to have boosted their immune systems.

 Personal life

-Gallagher claimed that he lost nearly all of his fortune speculating on the stock market, and joked that he was "broke."
+Gallagher said he lost nearly all of his fortune speculating on the stock market, and joked that he was "broke".
 However, his long-time manager disputed this as a bit of comedic exaggeration, adding, "We all need to be as broke as Leo."

 During a performance on March 10, 2011, in Rochester, Minnesota, Gallagher collapsed on stage, clutching his chest.
 He was rushed to Saint Marys Hospital, where it was determined that he had suffered a minor heart attack.

 A year later, on March 14, 2012, just before a performance in Lewisville, Texas, Gallagher began to experience intense chest pains.
 Gallagher's manager said the comic suffered a "mild to serious" heart attack and was placed in the hospital in a medically induced coma while doctors tried to determine what was wrong with his heart.
 After replacing two coronary stents, doctors slowly brought him out of the coma on March 18, 2012.
 He quickly recovered and started talking to his family.
 His manager, Christine Sherrer, stated that he was breathing on his own, moving, and telling jokes.

-Gallagher died on November 11, 2022, in hospice care at his home in Palm Desert, California.
-The cause of death was organ failure from numerous heart attacks he suffered over the course of his life.
-He was 76.
+Gallagher died in Palm Desert, California, on November 11, 2022, at the age of 76.
+The cause of death was organ failure.